Ipads Bring Added Value to ASIH Nurses & Patients

 Technology Opens New Doors

 Linda and her colleagues in Täby’s ASIH team have come a long way in their use of SwipeCare.
-She proudly relates how Praktikertjänst N.Ä.R.A. received a prize for innovation in eHealth at an event held by Praktikertjänst in 2016.
+She proudly relates how Praktikertjänst N.Ä.R.A. received a prize for innovation in eHealth at an event held by Praktikertjänst.
 Still, the team isn’t content to rest on its laurels:

 “What we’d really like is to have the information we collect via SwipeCare transferred directly to the patient journal system.
 Initially this was not possible, but now we have this integration established,” Linda explains.
 “So now, with the simple touch of a button, the text goes directly in a patient’s journal.”